skx/sos/README.md

 > **NOTE**: The download service runs on a different port.
 This is so that you can make policy decisions about uploads/downloads via your local firewall.

-At the point you run the upload the contents will only be present on one of the blob-servers, to ensure that it is mirrored you'll want to replicate the contents:
+At the point you run the upload the contents will only be present on one of the blob-servers, chosen at random, to ensure that it is mirrored you'll want to replicate the contents:

     $ ./bin/replicate --verbose